Our Story

 Our History

 The parish of St. Thomas More branched from Holy Trinity parish in 1946 in response to tremendous post-war growth on the south side of La Crosse.
 The first pastor was Fr.
 Joseph M. Wagner.
 Construction began with St. Thomas More School, which opened in September 1948.
-The building where we worship today, dedicated in 1961 as St. Thomas More Church, continues to carry that name.

 St. Pius X parish branched from St. Thomas More parish in June 1960; the first pastor was Fr.
 Francis McCaffrey.
 Initially the parish worshipped in the Christ the King Chapel at the Diocesan Center.
 St. Pius X School, at the intersection of Mormon Coulee Road and Broadview Place, was dedicated in May 1962, and the parish began to worship on the lower level of that building.
 After the Diocesan Seminary closed, St. Pius X parishioners voted in 1973 to sell the Mormon Coulee building and move the school into one wing of the La Crosse Diocesan Center.
 We thank Donna Omernik for preparing a history of St. Pius X Parish (PDF).